pbsmyth/command-line/lessons.md

 191
 ```

-Here we have asked `cat` to read nypl_items.csv, take the output and pipe it into the `grep -i` command, which will ignore capitalization and find all instances of the word `paris`.
+Here we have asked `cat` to read `nypl_items.csv`, take the output and pipe it into the `grep -i` command, which will ignore capitalization and find all instances of the word `paris`.
 We then take the output of that `grep` command and pipe it into the word count `wc` command with the `-l` lines option.
 The pipeline returns `191` letting us know that Paris (or paris) occurs on 191 lines of our data set.

 ## Challenge

-Use the `grep` command to explore our .csv file a bit.
+Use the `grep` command to explore our `.csv` file a bit.
 What areas are best covered by the data set?

 ## Solution
 If you want to get a little more milage out of the grep command, refer to [this tutorial on grep and regular expressions](https://www.digitalocean.com/community/tutorials/using-grep-regular-expressions-to-search-for-text-patterns-in-linux).
 Regular expressions (or regex) provide methods to search for text in more advanced ways, including specific wildcards, matching ranges of characters such as letters and numbers, and detecting features such as the beginning and end of lines.
 If you want to experiment with regular expressions in an easy-to-use environment, numerous regex test interfaces are available from [a simple google search](https://www.google.com/search?w&q=regex+tester), such as [RegExr](https://regexr.com/), which includes a handy cheat sheet.